dahong67/HePPCAT.jl/README.md

 ## What is Heteroscedastic Probabilistic PCA?

-**HePPCAT** is a probabilistic **Principal Component Analysis (PCA)** technique **for data that has samples with heterogeneous quality**, i.e., noise that is [heteroscedastic](https://en.wikipedia.org/wiki/Heteroscedasticity) *across samples*.
+**HePPCAT** is a probabilistic **Principal Component Analysis (PCA)** technique **for data that has samples with heterogeneous quality**, i.e., noise that is *[heteroscedastic](https://en.wikipedia.org/wiki/Heteroscedasticity) across samples*.
-It's not just a ["cool dude"](https://en.wiktionary.org/wiki/hepcat)!
+It's not just a ["cool cat"](https://en.wiktionary.org/wiki/hepcat)!

 todo: add example and demo ("**HePPCAT** estimates both underlying principal components and the noise variances.")